Nuhvi/mainline/beps/bep_signed_peers.rst

 cryptographically signed peer identities.
 Instead of announcing IP address and port combinations, peers can announce Ed25519 public keys that represent addresses on overlay networks.
-This enables trackerless peer discovery for protocols built on top of alternative transport layers.
+This enables trackerless peer discovery for protocols built on top of alternative overaly networks.

 Rationale
 =========

-The current ``announce_peer`` mechanism in BEP 5 [#BEP-5]_ is designed for peers reachable via traditional TCP/IP sockets.
-However, many modern peer-to-peer applications operate over overlay networks where peers are identified by cryptographic public keys rather than IP addresses.
+The current ``announce_peer`` mechanism in BEP_0005 [#BEP-5]_ is designed
+for peers reachable via traditional TCP/IP sockets.
+However, many modern peer-to-peer applications operate over overlay networks where peers are identified by cryptographic public keys (mainly Ed25519 keys) rather than IP addresses.
 This BEP provides a mechanism for peers to announce their presence using signed public key identities while maintaining compatibility with the existing DHT infrastructure.